 In order to solve the problem, you’ll have to buy either an electric sharpener like X-ACTO School Pro or a quality craft knife.

 Watch the video:

-His review may give you answers to the questions, which I haven’t focused on.
+His review may give you answers to the questions I haven’t covered.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info